Stool (Feces) Sample for Testing Research

 Collection of Stool (Feces) Sample

 Stool samples can be collected at home, in your doctor’s office, at a medical clinic, or at the hospital.
-If you collect the samples at home, you will be given stool collection kits to use each day.
+If you collect the samples at home, they will give you stool collection kits to use each day.
 Each kit contains applicator sticks and two sterile containers.

 A doctor or another healthcare professional, such as a nurse, should explain how to collect the stool (feces) sample.
-It should be collected in a clean, dry screw-top container.
+Someone should collect it in a clean, dry screw-top container.

 You may need to collect more than one sample over 1 to 3 days.
 Follow the same procedure for each day.